exaexa/ls47/README.md

 ```

 The "Hearts" suit would be ommitted from the card mapping table, and the index
-of each of the Spades would be decreased by 13 to compensate. `#` and `_`
+of each of the Spades would be decreased by 13 to compensate. `_` and `#`
-would map to 10♠ and A♠, respectively.
+would map to A♠ and 10♠, respectively.

 ## References